 Simply put, mindfulness is being aware, paying attention to the present moment and refraining from judging.
-This concept has its roots in Buddhist literature and helps in establishing a heightened sense of awareness about oneself and the environment around.
+Interestingly, this concept has its roots in Buddhist literature and helps in establishing a heightened sense of awareness about oneself and the environment around.

 1. Improves Overall Employee Wellbeing

 Organizations are focusing and investing more and more into the wellbeing of the employees, taking into consideration the increased costs of an unhealthy workforce.
 These costs can range from poor productivity, high absenteeism, and even high turnover.
-Organizations are therefore offering mindfulness training to enable the employees respond positively in difficult situations and not become victims of burnout, work stress and appraisal issues.
+Therefore, organizations are offering mindfulness training to enable the employees respond positively in difficult situations and not become victims of burnout, work stress and appraisal issues.

 2. Reduces Stress Levels

 Mindfulness at work helps in reducing stress, which is a dominant cause of employee disengagement and low productivity.
-To combat this, prominent companies such as Google, Goldman Sachs, Adobe, Mayo Clinic etc. have launched mindfulness programs that promote employee engagement and stress reduction.
+Hence, to combat this, prominent companies such as Google, Goldman Sachs, Adobe, Mayo Clinic etc. have launched mindfulness programs that promote employee engagement and stress reduction.

 3. Fosters Better Relationships with Coworkers

 The cornerstone for employee happiness is the healthy working relationship among peers.
-This is particularly important at this time of hybrid working which is full of stress for the employees and their supervisors as well.
+Hence, this is particularly important at this time of hybrid working which is full of stress for the employees and their supervisors as well.

 4. Improves Learnability and Innovation

-Employees can open their minds to absorb new information by taking a break from critical thinking or problem solving.
-Organizations are now offering mandatory leaves to avoid employees dealing with excessive stress and a stagnant level of thinking.
+Also, employees can open their minds to absorb new information by taking a break from critical thinking or problem solving.
+Hence, organizations are now offering mandatory leaves to avoid employees dealing with excessive stress and a stagnant level of thinking.

 Here are a few ways how organizations can promote the practice mindfulness at work: